A sweet but nutritious breakfast for meal prep. Lemon blueberry baked oatmeal is a healthy, gluten-free recipe with whole grains and fiber.

 Want to boost the protein or add more nutrients?
 The post includes dietitian-approved serving suggestions to make this breakfast even more nutritious and satisfying.

 Trying to eat more oats?
 You’ll love my protein baked oats, chocolate baked oatmeal, and matcha overnight oatmeal.
+Or, try my whole wheat blueberry muffins for another delicious high-fiber breakfast.

 Slice of lemon blueberry baked oatmeal with lemon drizzle on a small plate